gxf1212/notes/course/molecular-immunology/molecular-immunology.md

 # Molecular Immunology notes

 Due to the absence of appropriate English online courses that match our course's syllabus, I have to write a note on my own.
-All the content is based on the newest slides and Chinese textbook.
-I wound not try to write everything in English, because the nouns must be 太难顶了...
+All the content is based on the newest slides and the Chinese textbook.
+I wound not try to write everything in English because the nouns must be 太难顶了...
 (I'm reading Chinese materials!)
 For important terms in English, I have to remark them in Chinese.
+So it's a bit challenging for general readers, while interesting for those who would love to dive into immunology research in the future.
+Due to the limited knowledge, there must be errors and omissions.
+Some of the terms are poorly translated or guessed due to the time limit.
+The Author kindly asks the respected readers for granted criticisms and instructions.

+The main reference materials include the slides (not available, but you can watch) our [Medicinal Immunology MOOC](https://www.icourse163.org/learn/XJTU-1206143814?tid=1464315463#/learn/content) in XJTU.
+I'm sure that the videos are great resources for students in medicine and life sciences.
+The first part (chapters 1 to 8) is about the components in the immune system, while the second part (the rest) tries to understand it as a whole and describes the processes.
+That's also what my notes follow.
+Hope you will like it.
+I recommend [a MOOC from Drew University](https://www.bilibili.com/video/BV1ui4y1Z75d/) with subtitles, which also covers a lot of details in immunology.
+You should go to that page because there are **several textbooks** shared in pdf version (see the top comment).
+BTW, welcome to subscribe [my Bilibili channel](https://space.bilibili.com/441196634) for educational videos from YouTube with Chinese subtitles!

-The quoted areas are less-important comments, or end-of-chapter questions.
+The quoted areas are less-important comments or end-of-chapter questions.

 # Chapter 1 Introduction 绪论